-Doubling: 25% for the first double, 10% for each additional double.

-Travel time: \$19.78 per hour (between 6:00 A.M. and 6:00 P.M.)

-Meals: Meal periods shall not be less than one-half hour nor more than one hour.
-Not more than one meal period shall be deducted from work time of call, and subsequent meal period not later than six (6) hours after termination of preceding meal period.

-Silent Bit: When directed to do special business (portrayal of an essential story point in pantomine, in a 4-shot or less), or a pantomine special business with actors to convey an essential story point in a close shot, such performance shall constitute a silent bit.
-Compensation for the day shall not be less than \$265.47 or prevailing rate in Los Angeles for such work, whichever is greater.
+- Doubling: 25% for the first double, 10% for each additional double. - Travel time: \$22.78 per hour (between 6:00 A.M. and 6:00 P.M.) - Meals: Meal periods shall not be less than one-half hour nor more than one hour.
+Not more than one meal period shall be deducted from work time of call, and subsequent meal period not later than six (6) hours after termination of preceding meal period. - Silent Bit: When directed to do special business (portrayal of an essential story point in pantomime, in a 4-shot or less), or a pantomime special business with actors to convey an essential story point in a close shot, such performance shall constitute a silent bit.
+Compensation for the day shall not be less than \$411.80 or prevailing rate in Los Angeles for such work, whichever is greater.

-Recording by Sideline Except for "leak through", if a sideline musician records Musicians: he/she shall be paid for a minimum of one recording session in addition to 100% of the sideline scale.
+Recording by SidelineExcept for "leak through", if a sideline musician recordsMusicians:they shall be paid for a minimum of one recording session in addition to 100% of the sideline scale.

-25. ORCHESTRATOR
+23. ORCHESTRATOR